New Mexico Lobos men's basketball: Bob King (1962–1972)

 After the 1971–72 season, assistant coach Norm Ellenberger was elevated to head coach, and King served as Assistant Athletics Director the next season.
 King then left to become head coach and Athletics Director at Indiana State University.
-In 1976, he recruited future NBA Hall of Famer Larry Bird to ISU, where he led the Sycamores to a 48–12 record in his first two seasons.
+In 1976, he recruited future Hall of Famer Larry Bird to ISU, where he led the Sycamores to a 48–12 record in his first two seasons.
 King suffered a heart attack and brain aneurysm shortly before Bird's senior season, however, and his assistant, Bill Hodges, led the team to the 1979 Final Four, where they lost to Michigan State in the championship game.
 King continued as AD until retiring the next year.

 Bob King transformed the New Mexico program, becoming known as the "Architect of Lobo Basketball."
 Since his arrival at UNM, the Lobos have won over sixty percent of their games and earned over thirty berths to post-season tournaments, while suffering only five losing seasons.
 In 1992, UNM announced that the basketball court at University Arena would be named in honor of King.
 "Bob King Court" was dedicated at formal ceremonies on December 1, 1992, the 26th anniversary of the opening of The Pit.
 Coach King died on December 10, 2004.